yibo-geomatique/dashboard/Studies/StrasbourgStudy.md

 * ( Brendan master project ) based on the building changes identify infill development, interview stakeholders interviews

-* (on going, Bénédicte's trainee) Clarify concepts :  elevation and other concepts from the development sector, vacant plots, public spaces (incl indicators to caracterise their benefits wrt sustainable development) and prepare visuals to support discussions
+* (on going, Bénédicte's trainee) Clarify concepts :  elevation and other concepts from the development sector, vacant plots, public spaces (incl indicators to caracterise their benefits wrt sustainable development), Mine the Demande d'autorisation d'urbanisme (reproduce APUR analysis), and prepare visuals simulating elevation to support discussions

 * (on going, Véra)  Integrate evolutions with other data to detect drivers

 ## Dataset and Maps

-*  Building changes (construction, demolition,  ...) between 2011 and 2021 on the functional urban area of Strasbourg
+*  Building changes (construction, demolition,  ...) between 2011 and 2021, and between 2011 and 2022, on the functional urban area of Strasbourg, using BDTopo in french part and ATKIS data on the german part.
 *
 *  Maps>Map_FR-STR-FUA-BuildingChange-2011-2021 : stylisation of BuildingChanges dataset, with different layers adapted to different levels of zoom : entities changes, clusters of changes, areal agregates (on 200x200 grid, on communes)
 *